Second Opinions For Mesothelioma

 A referral to many kinds of oncologists comes easier than to one who specializes in mesothelioma.
 There are only a few specialists since less than 5,000 mesothelioma diagnoses occur in the United States each year.
 There are even fewer cancer centers with the resources and experience needed to improve survival.

-In their second opinion, patients should choose a mesothelioma specialist.
+In their second opinion, patients should choose a mesothelioma doctor and specialist.
 One who has several years of experience in working with mesothelioma patients would be best.
 Some mesothelioma specialists work at cancer centers with designated mesothelioma programs.

 To start the process of receiving a second opinion for a mesothelioma diagnosis, talk to your doctor about how to choose the right specialist and hospital.
 After choosing a cancer center with a mesothelioma specialist, reach out to the cancer center and ask to become a patient.
 A referral from a physician may be needed, along with a copy of the patient’s complete medical history.